 This ratio provides information on the mutual fund performance in comparison to the benchmark index.
 A higher Alpha means higher relative performance as compared to that of the benchmark.
-The excess returns of the investments relative to the returns of the benchmark are termed as the alpha.
+The excess returns of the investments relative to the returns of the benchmark are termed alpha.

-Tip: The alpha is considered as the expertise that the fund manager brings to the mutual fund.
+Tip: The alpha is considered the expertise that the fund manager brings to the mutual fund.
 If it is positive then it means that the fund manager has managed to outperform the benchmark; if the alpha is negative, then there is underperformance.

 It is very important to know all the risks associated with a portfolio to be able to take an accurate investment decision.
-The expert team at Tata Capital Wealth helps you decide the right funds, if the risk measures seem too complicated, then reach out to a professional who can guide you appropriately.
+The expert team at Tata Capital Wealth helps you decide on the right funds, if the risk measures seem too complicated, then reach out to a professional who can guide you appropriately.